SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Research and Development Directions

-Much of the work in the academic and developer communities has focused on public key discovery.
-There are still open questions regarding how non-enterprise users will manage the full key life cycle, including private key storage, expiration, backup, and recovery~\cite[\S13.7]{menezes1996handbook}.
-These questions are complicated by issues such as whether to use separate keys for encrypting email during transmission as opposed to those for long-term storage (see \S\ref{sec:private}), how much automation can be used to simplify key management, and how much users need to know in order to safeguard them.
-Use of short-term keys could alleviate some of these problems but create new ones.
-Many of these issues are not unique to secure email and are still unsolved for applications like secure messaging.
+There are numerous open questions regarding how typical (non-enterprise) users~\cite{ruoti2019johnny} will manage the full key life cycle, which includes private key storage, expiration, backup, and recovery~\cite[\S13.7]{menezes1996handbook}.
+These questions are complicated by issues such as whether to use separate keys for encrypting email during transmission, as opposed to those for long-term storage~\cite{chandramouli2016trustworthy}.
+Storing keys in trusted hardware where they cannot be exfiltrated solves some storage issues, but also requires users to create backup hardware keys and revoke keys stored in lost or stolen devices.
+It is worth noting that major browsers and operating systems now support synchronizing passwords across user devices (under a user account with the provider), and one part of solving key management problems may involve using similar techniques to synchronize private keys.

-\subsection{Addressing archive vulnerability}
+\paragraph{Addressing archive vulnerability.}

-In recent years, the security of email has received routine media coverage for numerous cases of email `hacking': the digital theft of the extensive information available in the long-term email archives of various individuals, companies, and organizations.
-It is ironic that the most active areas of research into securing email are largely orthogonal to this widely reported threat.
-While this issue might be categorized as a general data security issue, the way email products and architectures are designed (\eg emails archived by default, mail servers accessible by password) are contributing factors toward this vulnerability.
-It is unclear if technical solutions, revised social norms about email retention, or other approaches could be helpful in addressing this issue.
+One of the consequences of high-profile phishing attacks in recent years has been the digital theft of the extensive information stored in long-term email archives of various individuals, companies, and organizations.
+It is ironic that the most active areas of research into securing email are largely orthogonal to the email security issues reported in the news.
+While data leaks might be categorized as a general data security issue, the way email products and architectures are designed (\eg emails archived by default, mail servers accessible by password) are inculpatory factors.
+Research on technical solutions, revised social norms about email retention, and other approaches could be helpful in addressing this issue.